What working in Switzerland is like

 Tip #3: Search job portals

-Job portals are your next best option when you can’t (or don’t want to) rely on personal connections.
+Job portals are your next best option when you can’t (or don’t want to) rely on personal connections both for on-site positions or remote work.
 Almost every company lists its open positions on one or more of the following websites:

 - Europe’s official job portal: EURES